Togo

 In 2014 there was considerable public debate over whether Section 104 could be used to prosecute consenting adults for same-sex sexual activity, but there were no reports it had been used.

-In August, police in Walewale, a small farming town and capital of the West Mamprusi District, Northern Region, arrested a 21-year-old man on suspicion of being homosexual and “recruiting” other youths.
+According to the US Department of State, in August, police in Walewale, a small farming town and capital of the West Mamprusi District, Northern Region, arrested a 21-year-old man on suspicion of being homosexual and “recruiting” other youths.
 Police stated the arrest was for the suspect’s own safety, since residents of the town had vowed to kill the man and his entire family if he was not removed from the community.

-In December, two lesbian women were arrested after one’s mother brought police officers to her home.
+According to Human Rights Watch, in December, two lesbian women were arrested after one’s mother brought police officers to her home.
 They spent three days in prison but were not formally charged with an offence, and were eventually released.

 In February, Attorney General, Marietta Appiah Oppong, declared that unnatural carnal knowledge is a criminal offence and so the position of the law is clear, so that would be her advice to government upon taking office.